Nangal/ayo/GOVERNANCE.md

 There should always be multiple EFAs, a recommended number is 3-5.

-EFAs have the intellectual authority to overrule the TC and the CC on issues where no consensus can be reached by the group in question or by both.
+EFAs have the authority to establish a decisive vote on issues where no consensus can be reached by the TC or CC.
 They do not place above the two groups in the hierarchy, for they are Members.
 A EFA should not be a member of the TC or the CC, such as not to take sides.

 ## Consensus Seeking Process